Guided Forest Therapy Sessions

 - A guided sensory immersion in the ambience of the forest; re-establishing our connection and relationship with the more-than-human world

-- Supporting the wellness and health of participants through guided immersive invitations in forests and other natural settings
+- Supporting the wellness and health of participants through a series of guided immersive invitations in forests and other natural settings (see health benefits and research below)

 - Guided sensory invitations that establish contact with the present moment and surroundings